artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

-      If the "Restriction" were to be changed to "Conditional" and the default permission settings are enabled then the "Reference copy" and "Thumbnail copy" become available again as hyperlinks and these representations are once again displayed on the AtoM templates.
+      If the "Restriction" were to be changed to "Conditional" and the default permission settings are enabled then the "Reference copy" and "Thumbnail copy" become available again on the AtoM template.
 The customizable text for the "Condition Statement" is displayed in a "Permissions" field for the "Master file" representation, e.g. "This record has not yet been reviewed for personal or confidential information.
 Please contact the Reference Archivist to request access and initiate an access review.".